synw/django-vitevue/docs/usage/example.rst

-Form example
+Handle forms
 ============

-Example for how to post a Django form.
+How to post a Django form

 The template
 ------------